ddablib/ddablib.github.io/SysInfo/5/API/TPJComputerInfo-SystemManufacturer.md

 Returns the name of the host computer's manufacturer.

 The returned name does not include the computer's model (product) name.
 To get that, use the _[SystemProductName](./TPJComputerInfo-SystemProductName.md)_ property.

+## Note

+The returned value may be, but is not guaranteed to be, the same as that returned by _[TPJBiosInfo.SystemManufacturer](./TPJBiosInfo-SystemManufacturer.md)_.